-Labrador retrievers are much-loved large family dogs with a wonderful temperament.
+Labrador retrievers are one of the best large family dogs with a wonderful temperament.
 Labradors are an extremely versatile breed thanks to their high level of intelligence and drive.
 Within the breed Labrador, there are three different colors.

 Yellow, black and chocolate Labs are bred in both the UK and the US, as well as in other regions.
 With an infamous appetite and large, strong features, Labrador retrievers can grow quite big.

-We’ll be taking you through a look at the size and the weight you can expect a Labrador to reach.
+We’ll be taking you through a look at how big Labs get with the size and the weight you can expect a Labrador to reach.

 The average adult male Labrador is projected to measure 22 1/2 to 24 1/2 inches tall by the American Kennel Club, with a weight of between 65 and 80 pounds.